Tests for liver cancer

-If you have been told before that you have liver disease (cirrhosis), you will already have a liver specialist and may go straight to them.
+If you have been told before that you have liver disease (cirrhosis), you will already have a liver specialist and so you may go straight to them.

 If you see a specialist, you will be asked again about your medical history and symptoms.
 The specialist will then examine you and feel your tummy (abdomen).
-If there is a possibility of cancer, the doctor will want to find out if your symptoms are associated with primary liver cancer or a cancer that has started elsewhere in the body and spread to the liver (secondary cancer).
+If there is a possibility of cancer, the doctor will want to find out if your symptoms are associated with primary liver cancer or a cancer that has started elsewhere in the body and spread to the liver (secondary liver cancer).

 You may have blood tests called liver function tests (LFTs).
 These show if the liver is working properly.
 It is important to remember that the liver can be affected by many conditions other than cancer.

-One of the blood tests you may have detects the level of a chemical in your blood called alpha fetoprotein (AFP).
+One of the other blood tests you may have detects the level of a chemical in your blood called alpha fetoprotein (AFP).
 In many people with hepatocellular cancer (HCC) the level of AFP is higher than normal.
 But the level can also sometimes be raised in people with liver cirrhosis who do not have HCC.
 It is useful for doctors to measure the level of AFP before and after treatment of primary liver cancer as this may give them an idea about how successful treatment has been.

 This test uses high frequency sound waves to create a picture of a part of the body.
 The scan is used to show up any abnormal growths in your liver.
 You may be asked not to eat for 4 hours before the scan.
-There is information about having an ultrasound in the cancer tests section.
+We have information about having an ultrasound in the cancer tests section.

 People who are at high risk of liver cancer may have screening with ultrasound every 6 months to check for growths in the liver.